Download the recent EqualOcean report about the new venue.

 6. Resulting from the public discussion initiated at the previous step, SSE issued complementary rules such as the "Rules of the Shanghai Stock Exchange for Reviewing the Offerings and Listings of Stocks on the Science and Technology Innovation Board", officially opening the front door to the STIB and the registration system.

 7. "Circular on Issuing the Guide to Business Processing of Sponsors in the Issuance and Listing Examination System for Stocks on the Science and Technology Innovation Board of the Shanghai Stock Exchange" was the full name of the document issued by the Shanghai marketplace.
-It portended the start of STAR Market operation.
+It portended the start of the STAR Market operation.

 Another dimension – presence of the internal actors.
-Stock market capitalization-to-GDP ratio is indicative of the supply side.
+The stock market capitalization-to-GDP ratio is indicative of the supply side.
 And the figure has been fluctuating in the corridor between 40% and 70% throughout the last ten years, while it surpassed a 100% mark in the developed countries a long ago (for example, in the case of Japan it peaked at 127% in 1989).
 The demand side is also far from perfect: with a household saving rate of 37% in 2018, China is among the thriftiest nations worldwide.